Facebook

 Gutter Size

-You must make sure the guard will fit the opening and be wide enough to cover the gutters to block debris.
-Most gutter guards are available in a variety of sizes to fit most gutters.
+Make sure the guard will fit the opening and be wide enough to cover the gutters to block debris.
+Most gutter guards are available in various sizes to fit most gutters.

 Durability

-Plastic and foam are the least durable types of gutter guard material, but it may be cheaper.
-If you want to prioritize durability, we recommend choosing one made from metal, such as stainless steel or aluminum.
+Plastic and foam are the least durable types of gutter guard material, but they may be cheaper.
+If you want to prioritize durability, I recommend choosing one made from metal, such as stainless steel or aluminum.

 Also, check the manufacturer’s warranty.
 This can span from about one year, all the way up to 35 years.